 Equality Strand Objective and Action How will the impact of the action be monitored?
 Who is responsible for implementing?
 What are the timeframes ?
-Early success indicators Council by election or co-option), class assemblies, fund raising etc. disability Global learning used to promote range of pupil backgrounds.
+Early success indicators All Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
+Increase pupil participation, confidence and positive identity through monitoring PSHE & RE activities Headteacher, PSHE Leader, MFL Teacher & Governing body Ongoing Diversity reflected in school displays across all year groups, e.g. Global Learning, books reflecting disability All Ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council, Eco Council by election or co-option), class assemblies, fund raising etc. School Council and Eco Council representation monitored by race, gender, disability SLT, Global Learning Lead and Headteacher Annually Greater diversity in school council and eco council membership.
+Global learning used to promote range of pupil and family backgrounds.
 Race Equality Duty Identify, respond and report racist incidents as outlined in the Plan.
 Report the figures to the Governing body / Local Authority on a termly basis.
 The Headteacher / Governing body will use the data to assess the impact of the school's response to incidents i.e. have whole school / year group approaches led to a decrease in incidents, can repeat perpetrators be identified, are pupils and parents satisfied with the response?
-Headteacher / Governing body Reporting: December, April, July Teaching staff are aware of and respond to racist incidents Consistent nil reporting to be challenged by the Governing Body Disability Equality Duty Promote Governor vacancies with information in accessible formats.
+Headteacher / Governing body Reporting: December, April, July Teaching staff are aware of and respond to racist incidents Engage with "My Esteem" to challenge and manage issues.
+Support available from the Minority Ethnic Achievement Service.
+Consistent nil reporting to be challenged by the Governing Body Disability Equality Duty Promote Governor vacancies with information in accessible formats.
 Monitoring of applications by disability to see if there is a range of applications Governing Body Ongoing as vacancies become available Increased number of applications from range of equality groups Community Cohesion Celebrate cultural events throughout the year to increase pupil awareness and understanding of different communities e.g. Diwali, Eid, Christmas.
 Language Festivals, MFL teaching and learning, SEAL, Circle time, Jigsaw Scheme MFL lead, PSHE lead Ongoing Increased awareness of different communities shown in teaching and learning and greater cultural awareness.
-Jigsaw weekly activities used to promote cultural awareness Access Plan All parents to be reminded of the school policy not to park in the school car park without permission from the school.
-HT to inform parents via newsletters, Website etc HT, office manager Start of each year Safer access for all children during school hours Access plan To ensure that parents and visitors with disabilities have access to all areas of school.
-HT to contact parents re disability info and update school asset management priorities.
-HT to discuss priorities with GB and LA to plan for school improvements HT, office manager Governing Body Start of each year and ongoing as needed The school building is accessible for parents and visitors with disabilities
+Jigsaw weekly activities used to promote cultural